-- Global platform with specialist local expertise-over 500 professionals located in offices in 26 cities throughout the United States, Europe and the Asia-Pacific region, offering deep local expertise coupled with a sophisticated global perspective; - Deep real estate experience-over 80 years of real estate investing experience with approximately \$119 billion in assets under management and specializing across five key sectors: retail, office, industrial, multifamily and commercial real estate debt; - Established investment process-Nuveen Real Estate operates within a defined investment process with established risk controls that are supervised by an investment committee comprised of senior investment professionals from across the regions together with representatives from the specialist teams.
-Nuveen Real Estate draws on the knowledge and experience of its global real estate business to ensure that each investment decision results from a rigorous process. - Market-leading research capability-a fully integrated global real estate research team that provides Nuveen Real Estate and its clients with global views on market cycles, relative value and a deep understanding of long-term structural shifts and trends that it believes will shape the future of real estate; - Client alignment-Nuveen Real Estate demonstrates an alignment of interest with its clients through the co-investment by its parent company, TIAA, in investment vehicles managed by Nuveen Real Estate, including TIAA's commitment to purchase \$300 million of Class N shares of our common stock; and - Responsible investing-Nuveen Real Estate is an industry leader in sustainable real estate investing and is dedicated to embracing sustainability and reducing the risk and impact of climate change.
-Nuveen Real Estate made a public commitment in March 2017 to reduce the energy intensity of its global equity portfolio by 30% by the year 2030, based on a 2015 baseline.
-Nuveen Real Estate believes that good stewardship of the environment can produce attractive long-term returns while also contributing to positive outcomes for the economy and the well-being of individuals and communities.
+- Global platform with specialist local expertise-over 600 professionals located in offices in 26 cities throughout the United States, Europe and the Asia-Pacific region, offering deep local expertise coupled with a sophisticated global perspective; - Deep real estate experience-over 80 years of real estate investing experience with approximately \$133 billion in assets under management and specializing across five key sectors: retail, office, industrial, multifamily and commercial real estate debt; - Established investment process-Nuveen Real Estate operates within a defined investment process with established risk controls that are supervised by an investment committee comprised of senior investment professionals from across the regions together with representatives from the specialist teams.
+Nuveen Real Estate draws on the knowledge and experience of its global real estate business to ensure that each investment decision results from a rigorous process. - Market-leading research capability-a fully integrated global real estate research team that provides Nuveen Real Estate and its clients with global views on market cycles, relative value and a deep understanding of long-term structural shifts and trends that it believes will shape the future of real estate; - Client alignment-Nuveen Real Estate demonstrates an alignment of interest with its clients through the co-investment by its parent company, TIAA, in investment vehicles managed by Nuveen Real Estate, including TIAA's \$300 million investment in Class N shares of our common stock; and - Responsible investing-Nuveen Real Estate is a recognized leader in sustainable real estate investing and committed to aligning investment activities with industry-acknowledged environmental, social and governance ("ESG") criteria.
+Nuveen Real Estate is a GRESB member demonstrating global leadership in embedding sustainability throughout the property investment lifecycle; earned an A+ rating in the latest UN Principles for Responsible Investment sustainability benchmark; and earned the EPA ENERGY STAR Partner of the Year at the Sustained Excellence Level.
+Nuveen Real Estate considers material ESG-related risks in the course of its sourcing of direct real estate investment opportunities, throughout the underwriting and due diligence process, and in the management and monitoring of portfolio investments, focused primarily on areas of ESG that have the potential to positively or negatively impact returns for commercial real estate property holdings.
+In 2017, Nuveen Real Estate publicly issued a commitment to reduce the energy intensity of its global equity portfolio by 30% by 2030.